 16.10.3 Confirmed cases of journalists killed in previous calendar year (Complementary Global Indicator)

 16.10.4 Freedom of the Press index score (Complementary Global Indicator)

-While NHRI compliance with the Paris Principles is focused on the legal status, legal protections, and governance of these institutions, there is no measurement included on citizen perceptions of the effectiveness of these institutions, nor about the state’s respect for human rights.63
+While NHRI compliance with the Paris Principles is focused on the legal status, legal protections, and governance of these institutions, there is neither a measurement included on citizen perceptions of the effectiveness of these institutions, nor about the state’s respect for human rights.68

 16.a.1 Existence of independent national human rights institutions in compliance with the Paris Principles (IAEG Global Indicator)